Dronesh77/Data-Security-Sentinel/README.md

 ## Overview
 This project monitors both the clipboard and filesystem for specific activities within a specified root directory.
 It is designed to:

-- Prevent users from copying files or directories within the root directory to the clipboard.
+- Prevent users from copying files or directories within the root directory and outside the directory to the clipboard.
-- Restrict write access to files in the root directory by setting them to read-only.
-- Detect and block the creation or modification of files within the root directory.

 ## Key Features
 - Clipboard Monitoring: Monitors the clipboard for any file paths being copied, and if the path belongs to the restricted directory, the content is cleared.
-- Filesystem Monitoring: Monitors the filesystem for any changes (additions, deletions, modifications, renames) in the specified directory and ensures that files are set to read-only after modification or addition.
-- Directory Protection: Prevents the creation of new files or directories within the specified directory by setting appropriate file permissions.
 - Cross-platform (Windows-only currently): This solution uses Windows-specific APIs (Windows.h, AclAPI.h) and is compatible with Windows operating systems.
 ## Table of Contents
 1. Project Setup
 2. Directory Structure
 3. How It Works
-4. Monitoring Details
 5. Compilation Instructions
 6. Troubleshooting
 7. Contributions